 1) A bed of instant rice.

-Instant rice is reportedly more effective at absorbing droplets of water.
+Instant rice or uncooked rice is reportedly more effective at absorbing droplets of water.
 Professionals have used rice in the past to protect camera equipment from a humid environment.

 Remove the crown of your watch and submerge it in a small container of around a quarter cup of instant rice.
+You can also use uncooked rice in this case.
 Leave it for a night or two before checking the watch face to see if it has absorbed the moisture.

 2) Silica gel sachets or cat litter